crazykid080/gag-bot-public/Privacy Policy.md

 - Identify your account in our system
 - Personalize features tied to your usage
 - Enable customization and tracking features
+- Analyze overall command usage trends to improve the App

 We may also use **command usage and arguments** in the event of an error to:
 - Diagnose and fix issues